 Your family can play an important role in ensuring that the organ donation decision we have for you is the most recent you have made.

-The senior nurse for organ donation will consult the NHS Organ Donor Register to establish your decision before discussing it with your family.
+The specialist nurse for organ donation will consult the NHS Organ Donor Register to establish your decision before discussing it with your family.
 By telling your family what you've decided, you can relieve them of the burden of having to make the decision at such a difficult time.

 Families are always consulted before organ donation goes ahead, even within an 'opt out' system.

 There are a number of reasons that families are always consulted ahead of donation:

 - Out of consideration to the family who are facing the loss of someone close to them;